ethereum/execution-apis/specs/required_block_state.md

 ### `verify_required_block_state`

 Check block hashes are canonical such as a node or against an accumulator of canonical block hashes.
-Check merkle proofs in the requied block state.
+Check merkle proofs in the required block state.

 ### `trace_block_locally`